-The workshop fee includes the following
+The workshop fee includes the following:

-Tuition of 6 – 8 hours per day
+Tuition of 6 – 8 hours per day;

-Studio open 12 hours per day
+Studio open 12 hours per day;

-All materials and firings
+All materials and firings;

-Lodging in double room; single room on request at additional fee of 400 euros
+Lodging in double room; single room on request at additional fee of 220 euro 180 euro per week;

-A freshly prepared Tuscan Lunch with wine on all working days
+Freshly prepared three course lunch with wine on all working days;

-You may withdraw within 14 days of registration without incurring in any penalties and will the deposit fully refunded.
+You may withdraw within 14 days of registration without incurring in any penalties and will have the deposit fully refunded.
 No refund of deposits past 14 days of registration, pursuant to articles 53 and following of the EU consumer protection legislation.

-La Meridiana reserves the right to offer a different course with similar characteristics and, in case of your acceptance, the deposit will be transferred to the new course.
+If La Meridiana cannot hold the course due to unforeseen events beyond our control, La Meridiana reserves the right to offer a voucher for a different course of your choice.
+The voucher is valid for two years.
+The deposit will be transferred to the new course.